-In the period from 2000 through 2006, all values increased by at least 10 percent annually, but the statewide values for residential, seasonal, and commercial/industrial properties have been declining since 2007.
-Between 2011 and 2012, only the estimated market values for the agricultural and rural classes and the apartment class experienced positive growth in aggregate statewide.
-In addition, agricultural values have risen at the same time that the value of other development has declined, and these changes have resulted in a decrease in value deferred under Green Acres.
-In 2012, the total amount of value deferred under Green Acres was 25 percent less than in 2011.
-Agricultural and rural vacant estimated market values declined in 26 counties between 2011 and 2012, while Green Acres taxable values declined in 8 counties.
+In the period from 2000 through 2006, all values increased by at least 10 percent annually, but the statewide values for residential, seasonal, and commercial/industrial properties declined between 2007 and 2012.
+In addition, agricultural land values have risen rapidly at the same time that the value of other development pressure has declined, and these changes have resulted in a decrease in value deferred under Green Acres.
+In 2013, the total amount of value deferred under Green Acres was 53 percent less than in the 2012 assessment.

 PROPERTY TYPE STATEWIDE CHANGE IN VALUE

-Residential Homestead -5.6%
+Residential Homestead -0.33%

-Apartment +3.0%
+Apartment +4.97%

-Seasonal -6.9%
+Non-Commerical Seasonal -1.19%

-Agricultural / Rural Vacant / Forest lands +10.7%
+Agricultural / Rural Vacant land +27.79%

-Commercial/Industrial -1.4%
+Commercial/Industrial +0.84%

-A sales ratio measures how close assessors' values are to the ultimate sales price of property.
-For the 2012 assessment, the statewide median sales ratios for the most property types were in the targeted 90 to 105 percent range (see Table 2 on page 10).
+A sales ratio measures how close assessors' values are to the actual sales prices of property.
+For the 2013 assessment, the statewide median sales ratios for the most property types were in the acceptable targeted range (see Table 2 on page 11).

-Assessment quality remained relatively consistent between the 2011 and 2012 assessments.
+Assessment quality remained relatively consistent between the 2012 and 2013 assessments.
 This is reflected in both of the sales ratio and the coefficient of dispersion (COD), the two primary measures of assessment quality.
 As a general rule, both sales ratios and coefficients of dispersion are more accurate in classes with more sales activity because a larger sales sample is more likely to reflect the range of values for all properties in the jurisdiction.

 The COD measures the uniformity of assessments.
-For the 2012 assessment, the coefficients generally were within the International Association of Assessing Officers' (IAAO) acceptable ranges in counties that had an adequate sample of sales.
+For the 2013 assessment, the coefficients generally were within the International Association of Assessing Officers' (IAAO) acceptable ranges in counties that had an adequate sample of sales.
 This is an area of concern in places with smaller sales samples.
 The IAAO ranges are shown on page 11.
 The State Board of Equalization issues corrective orders when the median sales ratio for a property type is outside the 90 to 105 percent acceptable range.
-In 2012, State Board Orders were issued in two counties.
-In 2011, State Board orders were issued in nine counties.
-The Minnesota Department of Revenue's appraisal staff works with assessors to identify areas of concern for future assessments to help avoid State Board orders.
-The issues to watch usually fall into three watch indicator categories:
+In 2013 a State Board Order was issued to one county, and in 2012 State Board Orders were issued in two counties.
+Additionally, in 2011, State Board Orders were issued in nine counties.
+The Minnesota Department of Revenue's appraisal staff works with assessors to identify areas of concern for future assessments to help avoid State Board Orders.
+The issues usually fall into three watch indicator categories: